 Lookup the VIN and check car history.

 It’s unlikely you have $35,000 to drop on a new Mercedes Sprinter, so you turn to reputable dealers for a used ride.
 But where to begin, and whom to trust?
 The National Insurance Crime Bureau offers a free VIN lookup.
 The VIN is the unique, 17-digit Vehicle Identification Number located in the corner of the windshield of most vehicles.
 By tracing this number you can find out the ownership history, whether the model has outstanding safety recalls, whether it’s been wrecked, and the last odometer reading.
 All of this information should square with what the seller tells you, and can indicate if the vehicle is prone to future issues that could be costly.
 For instance, if it has been deemed totaled in a hurricane’s flood, problems could arise in the future with electrical systems and body rot due to immersion in brackish water.
 Therefore, you need to be sure that the car you’re buying is manufactured as a lemon car.
+However, if you’re skeptical about buying a used car, opt for a new one.

 Research the model and year.
 Consumer